Aayush75/clustering/README.md

-# TEMI Deep Clustering on CIFAR100 and ImageNet
+# TEMI Deep Clustering on CIFAR10, CIFAR100, Tiny ImageNet, and ImageNet

-This repository implements TEMI (Transformation-Equivariant Multi-Instance) clustering on the CIFAR100 and ImageNet datasets using DINOv2/DINOv3 or CLIP features.
+This repository implements TEMI (Transformation-Equivariant Multi-Instance) clustering on multiple datasets (CIFAR10, CIFAR100, Tiny ImageNet, and ImageNet) using DINOv2/DINOv3 or CLIP features.
 The implementation follows the paper "Self-Supervised Clustering with Deep Learning" (arXiv:2303.17896).

 **🚀 New to this project?
 Check out [QUICKSTART.md](QUICKSTART.md) to get started in minutes!**